Giskard-AI/giskard-hub/script-docs/hub/guide/generate-dataset.rst

 .. image:: /_static/images/hub/generate-dataset-correctness.png
    :align: center
    :alt: "Generate correctness dataset"
+   :width: 800

-However, dataset generation requires two additional pieces of information:
+However, in this case, dataset generation requires two additional pieces of information:

 - ``Knowledge Base``: Choose the knowledge base you want to use as a reference.